 Activity 3 Online Game

 Perhaps you are familiar with online games.
 What do they allow?
 Entertainment?
 Skill development?
 Education?
 What do you achieve by spending time on a game?
 Do you build new understandings?
 Do you build new relationships?
-Storyboard and layout an online game scenario in which you build something over time.
+In this activity develop a story about an online game.
+What will be the goal or main purpose of the game?
+What will players need to do to 'win'?

 Get your game on!